Trademark protection for Australian businesses in New Zealand

 This is a small price to pay for peace of mind that your trademark is protected in New Zealand.
 (Total costs may be higher if you engage a trade marks attorney to attend to the process for you).

 After you file a trademark application in New Zealand, the New Zealand Trade Marks Office will usually examine it within a 3-week period.
 If there are no objections or oppositions, IPONZ will protect your mark around 6 months after filing (although the approval is known much sooner).

 The 6 month registration time-frame is to allow for foreign applicants filing to NZ with a Convention Priority Claim.
 If NZ is the only country of interest to an Australian trademark holder for extension of rights Quick off the Mark® suggests filing a direct NZ application is the best option for registration, as it is usually a little quicker than an application under the Madrid Protocol and certainly more cost effective.

 If multiple countries, outside of Australia, are of interest it may be beneficial to consider registration through the Madrid Protocol option.

 How to protect trademarks in Australia and New Zealand

 If you require assistance to register your trademark and ensure your trademark is protected in Australia, New Zealand or any other country Quick Off the Mark® can provide competitive estimates to help register your trademarks in Australia and New Zealand.
-Call us on 1300 35 25 75 or contact us here.
+Contact us here.

 The advice provided in this blog is general advice only.
 It has been prepared without taking into account your business objectives, legal situation or needs.
 Before acting on this advice you should consider the appropriateness of the advice, having regard to your own objectives, legal situation and needs.